jhanaviB/jhanaviB/README.md

 -->
 I am a full-stack software developer with over 3 years of experience.
 I am enthusiastic about learning new skills and applying them to new problems everyday!

-Currently, I am pursuing my Master's in Computer Science degree from Rutgers University and working as a Part-Time Lecturer.
+Currently, I am pursuing my Master's in Computer Science degree from Rutgers University.
+I will be graduating this May and am actively looking for full-time roles since then.

-Some technologies I enjoy working with: Java, Python, Spring Boot, React, ZK framework, AWS.
+Some technologies I enjoy working with are Java, Python, Spring Boot, React, ZK framework, AWS.

-Connect with me on <a href="https://www.linkedin.com/in/jhanavibehl/">LinkedIn</a>!
+Connect with me on <a href="https://www.linkedin.com/in/jhanavibehl/">LinkedIn</a>! or email me on <a href="mailtojhanavibehl@gmail.com">Mail 📫:</a> :girl:

+► /play whoomp►